-Documenting your income is a basic part of applying for a mortgage.
-But there's more to it than just handing over a couple of paystubs.
+Income verification is a basic part of applying for a home loan.
+But there's more to providing proof of income than just handing over a couple of paystubs.
 You need to be able to show your earnings are stable.
-And in making a down payment, you may have to be able to show where that money came from as well.
+When making a down payment, you may have to be able to show the source of that money as well.

-Your lender will want to see at least two years of steady income before they're authorize a mortgage.
+Your lender will want to see at least two years of steady income before they'll authorize a mortgage.
 That means no gaps in employment during that time.
 It's ok if you've changed jobs, but only if you stay in the same field.
-If you've made a major change - say, leaving a sales job to become a teacher or vice versa - you'll likely be turned down if you've been there less than two years.
+If you recently made a major change - say, leaving a sales job to become a teacher or vice versa – you may be turned down if you've been there less than two years.
 These days, mortgage lenders are all about stability and they'll want to be assured that your new career is working out before approving your loan.

-For the self-employed, your tax returns will also be your main form of income verification, though you may also be required to file a profit-and-loss statement for your business.
+Tax returns are the main form of income verification for the self-employed, though you may also be required to file a profit-and-loss statement for your business.
 Once again, they'll want to see at least a two-year history in the business, with stable or rising income.

 They'll take your average income over the past two years, so total that and divide by 24 to get your monthly income for mortgage qualification purposes.
 Keep in mind, though, that any business deductions you take on your federal tax return lowers your income for purposes of obtaining a mortgage - which often limits self-employed people to a smaller mortgage that they might like and still comfortably afford.

 One way around this is to seek a stated income mortgage through a private lender, rather than a more conventional mortgage backed by an entity like the FHA, Fannie Mae or Freddie Mac.
-Stated income loans are much harder to find than they were before the housing bubble burst, but some specialty lenders still offer them.
+Stated income loans are much harder to find than they were during the housing bubble of the early 2000s, but some specialty lenders still offer them.
 You'll pay a premium rate and will need excellent credit and substantial financial assets to qualify, but it is an option for obtaining a larger mortgage when you're self-employed.

 If you received money for a down payment